School and college events

 - Continue to extend the support that is proven to accelerate progress against the Gatsby Benchmarks to more schools and colleges.

-How to book the SW-YAAN for apprenticeships fairs
+How to book the SW-AAN for apprenticeships fairs

 Apprenticeship providers, Local Enterprise Partnerships, Local Authorities, and others arranging jobs fairs in the South-West can access a wide range of Apprentice Ambassadors on different apprenticeships and at different levels right across the region.
-There are various ways to contact the SW-YAAN, but typically via the local SW-YAAN Leadership Team here.
+There are various ways to contact the SW-AAN, but typically via the local SW-AAN Leadership Team here.

 Support for Career Changer events